AgustinConde/taskflow/README.md

 ## AI Assistant

-TaskFlow includes an intelligent AI assistant powered by Ollama that helps you manage your tasks more effectively.
+TaskFlow includes an intelligent AI assistant powered by the Hugging Face router (with optional Ollama fallback) that helps you manage your tasks more effectively.
 The assistant can:

 - **Suggest new tasks** based on your current workload and goals
 - **Organize existing tasks** by priority, category, or deadline